Ivanovo oblast, Russia (Ivanovskaya)

 Globus-1 was one of a series of peaceful underground nuclear explosions that were made in the territory of the USSR from 1965 to 1988.

-September 19, 1971, a nuclear warhead of 2.3 kilotons (about 9 times weaker than the bomb dropped on Hiroshima) was detonated in the well at a depth of 610 meters on the banks of the Shachi River, 4 km from the village of Galkino in the Kineshma district of the Ivanovo region.
+On September 19, 1971, a nuclear warhead of 2.3 kilotons (about 9 times weaker than the bomb dropped on Hiroshima, Japan) was detonated in the well at the depth of 610 meters on the banks of the Shachi River, about 4 km from the village of Galkino in the Kineshma District of Ivanovo Oblast.

-Globus-1 was the closest to Moscow nuclear explosion.
-The distance in a straight line from Red Square to the place of the test is 363 kilometers.
+Globus-1 became the closest nuclear explosion to Moscow.
+The distance in a straight line from Red Square to the place of the test was 363 kilometers.

 In September-October, 2014, Rosatom State Atomic Energy Corporation carried out works on the isolation of the wells and decontamination of the area.
 The radioactive soil was taken to a specialized plant for the disposal of radioactive waste.
 In August, 2015, the work on the reclamation of contaminated soil was completed.